Rock Island State Park

 To make your visit to our park as safe and enjoyable as possible, visitors should obtain and read a safety brochure upon arrival to the park, and orient themselves with the geography of the gorge, and the proximity of Great Falls Dam and the TVA Powerhouse to their intended destination.
-The video below demonstrates the difference the drastic differences between low water levels (pictured above) and the levels of water when the dam opens.
+The video below demonstrates the drastic differences between low water levels (pictured above) and the levels of water when the dam opens.

 Use good judgment and common sense when deciding whether you should hike into the gorge or simply view it from above from the many overlooks.
 If you decide to hike into the gorge, please use caution and follow these guidelines: